Marshall Islands: Demographics

 Historical population figures for the Marshall Islands are unknown.
 In 1862, the population of the Islands was estimated at 10,000.
 In 1960, the population of the Islands was approximately 15,000.
-The 2011 Census counted 53,158 island residents.
-Over two-thirds of the residents of the Marshall Islands live in the capital city, Majuro, and the secondary urban center, Ebeye (located in Kwajalein Atoll).
-This figures excludes Marshall Islands natives who have relocated elsewhere; the Compact of Free Association allows them to freely relocate to the United States and obtain work there.
-Approximately 4,300 Marshall Islands natives relocated to Springdale, Arkansas in the United States; this figure represents the largest population concentration of Marshall Islands natives outside their island home.
+The 2021 census counted 42,418 residents, 23,156 of whom (approximately 54.6%) lived on Majuro.
+77.7% of the population lived in an urban setting on Majuro or Ebeye, the country's secondary urban center.
+This figure excludes Marshall Islands natives who have relocated elsewhere; the Compact of Free Association allows them to freely relocate to the United States and obtain work there.
+Approximately 4,300 Marshall Islands natives relocated to Springdale, Arkansas, in the United States.
+This figure represents the largest population concentration of Marshall Islands natives outside their island home.

 Most residents of the Marshall Islands are Marshallese.
 Marshallese people are of Micronesian origin and are believed to have migrated from Asia to the Marshall Islands several thousand years ago.
-A minority of Marshallese have some recent Asian ancestry (mainly Japanese).
-About one-half of the nation's population lives in Majuro and Ebeye.David Vine (January 7, 2004) Exile in the Indian Ocean: Documenting the Injuries of Involuntary Displacement.
-Ralph Bunche Institute for International Studies.
-Web.gc.cuny.edu.
-Retrieved on September 11, 2013.
+A minority of the Marshallese have Asian and European ancestry such as Japanese and German.
+A Majority have Polynesian and Melanesian ancestry.
+About one-half of the nation's population lives in Majuro and Ebeye Atolls.

 The official languages of the Marshall Islands are English and Marshallese.
 Both languages are widely spoken.

 Religion

-Major religious groups in the Republic of the Marshall Islands include the United Church of Christ – Congregational in the Marshall Islands, with 51.5% of the population; the Assemblies of God, 24.2%; the Roman Catholic Church, 8.4%; and The Church of Jesus Christ of Latter-day Saints (Mormons), 8.3%.
-Also represented are Bukot Nan Jesus (also known as Assembly of God Part Two), 2.2%; Baptist, 1.0%; Seventh-day Adventists, 0.9%; Full Gospel, 0.7%; and the Baháʼí Faith, 0.6%.
-Persons without any religious affiliation account for a very small percentage of the population.
-Islam is also present through Ahmadiyya Muslim Community which is based in Majuro, with the first mosque opening in the capital in September 2012.
+At the September 2021 census, approximately 96.2% of the population identified with one of fourteen Christian denominations in the Marshall Islands.
+The denominations with more than 1,000 adherents included the United Church of Christ - Congregational in the Marshall Islands (47.9%), the Assemblies of God (14.1%), the Catholic Church (9.3%), the Church of Jesus Christ of Latter-day Saints (5.7%), the Full Gospel Church of the Marshall Islands (5%), and Bukot nan Jesus (3%).

+The remainder of denominations primarily included Protestant churches as well as Jehovah's Witnesses.
+1,128 people, or 2.7% of respondents identified as belonging to a religion other than one of the fourteen denominations listed on the census form.
+444 people, or 1.1% of respondents claimed to be irreligious.
+Majuro also has a Baháʼí community and a Muslim community.
+The country's sole mosque is aligned with the Ahmadiyya movement.

 Father A. Erdland, a Catholic priest of the Missionaries of the Sacred Heart of Hiltrup (German Empire, called in German Herz-Jesu-Missionare and in Latin Missionarii Sacratissimi Cordis), lived in Jaluit between 1904 and 1914.
 After doing considerable research on Marshallese culture and language, he published a 376-page monograph on the islands in 1914.
 Father H. Linckens, another Sacred Heart missionary, visited the Marshall Islands in 1904 and 1911 for several weeks.
-In 1912 he published a small work on Catholic missionary activities and the people of the Marshall Islands.
-The Catholics are under the responsibility of the Apostolic Prefecture of the Marshall Islands (Praefectura Apostolica Insularum Marshallensium) with headquarters at the Cathedral of the Assumption in Majuro, which was created by Pope John Paul II in 1993 through the papal bull Quo expeditius.
+In 1912, he published a small work on Catholic missionary activities and the people of the Marshall Islands.
+The Catholics are under the responsibility of the Apostolic Prefecture of the Marshall Islands (Praefectura Apostolica Insularum Marshallensium), with headquarters at the Cathedral of the Assumption in Majuro, which was created by Pope John Paul II in 1993 through the papal bull Quo expeditius.